giantswarm/cert-manager-app/.github/pull_request_template.md

 -->

 <!--
-@team-bigmac will be automatically requested for review once this PR has been submitted.
+@team-shield will be automatically requested for review once this PR has been submitted.
 -->